 Apparently dissatisfied with this outcome, Plaintiffs filed this suit, eager to sow doubt about the results of the election.
 But their claims, like the baseless allegations continually lodged by their standard-bearer and party leaders, constitute mere intrigue and fantasy, divorced from reality and the successful-indeed, heroic-administration of this election by state and local officials.
 Supported only by flimsy evidence and rank generalizations, Plaintiffs sought extraordinary and unprecedented relief from the Circuit Court, including the wholesale rejection of more than 850,000 ballots cast in Wayne County and an entirely new election.
-After considering their evidence and correctly concluding that Plaintiffs' "interpretation of events is incorrect and not credible," Order at 13, the Circuit Court denied Plaintiffs' motion for preliminary injunction, protective order, and a results audit of the election.
+After considering their evidence and correctly concluding that Plaintiffs' "interpretation of events is incorrect and not credible," Appx 13,1 the Circuit Court denied Plaintiffs' motion for preliminary injunction, protective order, and a results audit of the election.
+The Court of Appeals subsequently denied Plaintiffs' application for leave to appeal, as well as their motion for peremptory reversal.
+See Appx 197.

-This Court should affirm.
+This Court should do the same.
 Plaintiffs' appeal is procedurally flawed and they have failed to demonstrate that the Circuit Court erred in its interpretation of the law or the facts.
 Plaintiffs lack standing to bring their claims, which at any rate fail as a matter of law.
 Nor have they submitted any credible and persuasive proof of wrongdoing or fraud.
+Indeed, although Plaintiffs claim a legal entitlement to an independent audit, any relief must be predicated on their factual showing-a thorny, complex web of allegations and suppositions that the Circuit Court correctly resolved in Defendants' favor.
 Moreover, the public interest continues to counsel against an injunction, which would delay election certification, create confusion, and burden election officials who are doing their best to manage a general election during a global pandemic.